Aaron98990/ways-of-the-game/law-changes.md

 Common Interpretation I don't like: If a handball is committed when a shot is going on goal, a YC should be given for SPA, including if a penalty in given.
 - I think its too harsh.
 It's not a wrong interpretation.
 But if I give a penalty kick for handball (not DOGSO), I rarely give a caution (and no one complains because a penalty is generally a free goal).

-Common Interpretation I don't like: A player, expecting the goalkeeper to dive to attempt to save the ball, changes the direction of the ball and the goalkeeper trips the attacker and is technically a foul.
-But after the attacker redirected the ball, it was no longer playable and went to straight out of play.
+Common Interpretation I don't like: A player, expecting the goalkeeper to dive to attempt to save the ball, changes the direction of the ball or moves between the ball and the goalkeeper.
+The goalkeeper then trips the attacker and is technically a foul but the ball was not playable and went to straight out of play.
 - [The attacker kicks the ball out of play.
 This is penalty kick hunting and not a person trying to score a goal.
 Why is this rewarded?](https://www.youtube.com/watch?v=Qe-6MXtOtM4)
 - [Another one.](https://youtu.be/matwhFahR2Q?feature=shared&t=420)